simon-cybersec/european-gas-storage-levels/README.md

 By the way, always make sure to not hard code an API key.
 Access a key using an environment variable.
 I.e. write it into a '.env' file and add '.env' to your .gitignore file so that it doesn't get published in your repository.

 # Usage
-Make sure you have read the above section "Before starting".
+1. Make sure you have specified the API key as described above in the section "Before starting".

-Now navigate into the directory and type:
+2. Create a python virtual environment and install the packages listed in the requirements.txt file using the command

+        pip3 install -r requirements.txt

+3. Execute the python script by typing:

         python3 gaslevels_eu.py

-The output looks like this:
+The output looks like depicted in the following image:

 ![example_output.png](./example_output.png)